jjti/repp/README.md

 # rvec

-Finds pareto optimal solutions for vector construction using existing DNA fragments in local and/or remote repositories.
+Finds pareto optimal solutions for plasmid construction using existing DNA fragments in local and/or remote repositories.

 ## Installation